Lębork: Modern era

 When the district was divided in 1846, Lauenburg became the capital of a new district (Landkreis Lauenburg i.
 Pom.).
 Lauenburg began to develop as an industrial center after its 1852 connection to the Prussian Eastern Railway to Danzig and Stettin (Szczecin).
 In 1866, the Masonic Lodge was formed, whose membership was in the main made up of the elite entrepreneurial class.
 The building survives to this day.
 The town became part of the German Empire in 1871 during the unification of Germany.
 Chancellor Otto Fürst von Bismarck (1815–1898) was made an honorary citizen in 1874.
 (He was also created Duke of Lauenburg in 1890 after his resignation as Chancellor of the German Empire, but this title refers to the city of Lauenburg/Elbe in present-day Germany, and should not be confused with Lębork/Lauenburg in Pomerania.)
 New German settlers came to the town, but Poles also still settled there.
 Despite Germanisation policies, the Polish-Kashubian movement developed.
 Helpful in preserving Polish culture and identity was the local Catholic church, in which Polish language lessons were still organized.

 Poland regained independence after World War I in 1918, and local Poles organized a pro-Polish rally, which was shut down by the local German police.
 Polish activists were sentenced to several months in prison, and then to exile.
 Despite Polish attempts at regaining control of the region, the Treaty of Versailles did not restore the pre-partition borders and the town remained within interwar Germany.
 In the subsequent years many German migrants resettled in and around Lauenburg, while many Poles, including Kashubians, left for the nearby Polish Pomeranian Voivodeship.
 The town's economy has declined and the nationalists, communists and Nazis gained popularity among the German population.
 The Poles were active in the Union of Poles in Germany.
 After the Nazis took power, Poles, as well as Jews, were persecuted.
 Under the leadership of Willy Fruggel a Hochschule for teacher education was established in the city in 1933.
-The football club SV Sturm Lauenburg played within Gauliga Pommern.